hyperledger-archives/indy-sdk/vcx/wrappers/java/demo-android/AliceDemo/README.md

 - [libindy](https://repo.sovrin.org/android/libindy/stable/)
 - [libvcx](https://repo.sovrin.org/android/libvcx/stable/)
 - [libnullpay](https://repo.sovrin.org/android/libnullpay/stable/)
-- [libjnidispatch v4.5.2](https://github.com/java-native-access/jna/tree/4.5.2/lib/native): You can exract `libjnidispatch.so` from `jar` file using, for example `unzip android-x86.jar libjnidispatch.so` command.
+- [libjnidispatch v4.5.2](https://github.com/java-native-access/jna/tree/4.5.2/lib/native): You can extract `libjnidispatch.so` from `jar` file using, for example `unzip android-x86.jar libjnidispatch.so` command.
 Alternatively, you may get a file in the local gradle folder after opening the project in the Android Studio (You can get a location of files in the Android Studio > Project tab > expand External Libraries > expand `net.java.dev.jna:jna:4.5.2@aar` > right click on `classes.jar` > Reveal in Finder > they are under `jni` folder)
-- libc++_shared r20: If your platform is MacOS You can get libc++_shared.so file for each ABI in the `~/Library/Android/sdk/ndk/21.1.6352462/sources/cxx-stl/llvm-libc++/libs` folder after instlling NDK in the previous step.
+- libc++_shared r20: If your platform is MacOS You can get libc++_shared.so file for each ABI in the `~/Library/Android/sdk/ndk/21.1.6352462/sources/cxx-stl/llvm-libc++/libs` folder after installing NDK in the previous step.

 ## Steps to run Demo